 - Honours project: Digitial Assistant for Financial Transactions by Junior Moraba and Amy Solomons, in 2021.

 - Mr. Zola Mahlaza, PhD student, UCT; research associate

 - Mr. Leighton Dawson; MSc student, UCT

-- Scientific programmers and research assistants: Blessed Chitamba, Kouthar Dollie, Gerald Ngumbulu
+- Scientific programmers and research assistants: Blessed Chitamba, Kouthar Dollie, Sindiso Mkhatshwa, Junior Moraba, Gerald Ngumbulu